justingolden21/desktopclock/README.md

 Preview: `npm run preview`

+### PWA

-_In order to test service worker, must run `npm run build` then `npm run preview` for any changes to the service worker to appear on localhost_
+_In order to test service worker, must run `npm run build` then `npm run preview` for any changes to the service worker to appear on localhost.
+Test by opening localhost in incognito chrome, then running lighthouse for PWA_

+Location of service worker: `view-source:http://localhost:3000/service-worker.js`

 ### Styleguide and Linting